godotengine/godot-docs/classes/class_projectsettings.rst

 \ **Note:** This does not apply when enabling Jolt's enhanced internal edge removal, which supersedes this.

-\ **Note:** This setting will only be read once during the lifetime of the application.

 .. rst-class:: classref-item-separator

 ----